Role

 Mobile, Tablet

-New users rarely purchased the monthly premium pass in their first month, leaving a major revenue gap.
-I led the launch of the Welcome Pass, a short, lower-priced subscription that gave new users an achievable first win and guided them into premium content.
+New users rarely purchased the monthly premium pass in their first month, leaving a huge revenue gap.
+I led the launch of the Welcome Pass, a shorter, cheaper plan that helps new users understand the value of our premium offer.

 TL;DR